thespacecowboys45/blackjack-simulator/documentation_website/AUTOSTRATEGY_GENERATOR_theory.md

 76,177,348,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000
 ```

 Now, that's Big.
-She would be only happy with that number of inches.
+She would be only happy with that number.

 To be precise, the above programmy program spits out: